 The Chief Constable of Warwickshire Police, along with other Chief Constables and the Home Office, currently have claims lodged against them with the Central London Employment Tribunal.
 The claims are in respect of alleged unlawful discrimination arising from the Transitional Provisions in the Police Pension Regulations 2015.
-The Tribunal is unlikely to consider the substance of the claims until 2017.
-Legal advice suggests that there is a strong defence against these claims.
+Claims of unlawful discrimination have also been made in relation to the changes to the Judiciary and Firefighters Pension regulations.
+In the case of the Judiciary claims the claimants were successful and in the Firefighters case the respondents were successful.
+Both of these judgements are subject to appeal, the outcome of which may influence the outcome of the Police claims.
+The Tribunal has yet to set a date for a preliminary or substantive Police hearing.
+Legal advice suggests that there is a strong defence against the Police claims.
 The quantum and who will bear the cost is also uncertain, if the claims are partially or fully successful.
-For these reasons, no provision has been made in the 2015/16 Accounting Statements.
+For these reasons, no provision has been made in the 2016/17 Accounting Statements.